-Experienced firefighters will go through practice drills to maintain their skills and knowledge.
+An experienced firefighter will go through practice drills to maintain their skills and knowledge.
 Some take fire science classes in order to gain a promotion or specialize in fire investigation or another job requiring advanced training.

-In addition to being knowledgeable and competent, firefighters must be physically and mentally capable of performing the demanding work of fighting fires and handling emergency situations.
+In addition to being knowledgeable and competent, a firefighter must be physically and mentally capable of performing the demanding work of fighting fires and handling emergency situations.
 Because of the critical nature of their jobs and the amount of disasters and tragic situations they witness, firefighters must exhibit continued and stable mental focus.
 They must make split-second decisions that may affect the lives of others around them.
-Physically, firefighters must be able to move heavy objects, operate unruly equipment, and carry victims from burning buildings while wearing cumbersome safety gear.
+Physically, a firefighter must be able to move heavy objects, operate unruly equipment, and carry victims from burning buildings while wearing cumbersome safety gear.
 Being in top physical and mental shape is absolutely essential for those pursuing a career in firefighting.

-With the exception of part-time, volunteer firefighters, most first responders live and work in fire stations for extended periods of time.
+With the exception of part-time volunteer firefighters, most first responders live and work in fire stations for extended periods of time.
 Shifts typically last for 24 hours, so that a full team is always present in the event of a fire.
 Monthly, a firefighter works between 9 and 11 total shifts.
 In addition, they work during holidays and weekends to ensure their community is safe from fire.